E1 (West Bank): Timeline

 In December 2012, in response to the United Nations approving the Palestinian bid for "non-member observer state" status, Israel announced the next day that it was resuming planning and zoning work in E1 area.
 EU ministers expressed their "dismay" and five European countries summoned Israeli ambassadors to protest.

+The Palestinian tent site of Bab al Shams, which was established for several days in early 2013, also lay within this area.

 The Netanyahu government restarted work on the Eastern Ring Road (Route 4370) after it was frozen for many years because of its relationship to E1 and on 9 January 2019, the first section was opened.

 On 25 February 2020, Netanyahu announced the promotion of the equally frozen construction plans for E1, met with EU condemnation on 28 February.

 Then Defense Minister Naftali Bennett announced on 9 March 2020, the approval of a new road which would connect with Route 4370 near az-Za'ayyem just east of Jerusalem, and run to areas near Al-Azariya and 'Arab al-Jahalin and intended to separate Palestinians and Israelis driving in the area.
 Currently, in order to cross the Adumim bloc, Palestinians need to drive on Route 1.
 The construction of this road is seen as a major step toward settlement building in E1.

 On 31 July 2020, the European Union and 15 European countries expressed their grave concerns regarding the advancement of settlement construction in Givat HaMatos and potentially in the E1 area.

 In 2021 Twenty-six House Democrats urged U.S. Secretary of State Antony Blinken to pressure the Israeli government to prevent settlement construction in the E1 area between Jerusalem and the West Bank.
 At the beginning of July 2022, Twenty-nine Democrats, in the run-up to a scheduled visit to Israel by US President Joe Biden, again called for the Biden administration to prevent the construction of a "doomsday" settlement between Jerusalem and the West Bank that critics say threatens the creation of a contiguous Palestinian state.
 On 4 July 2022, Israeli authorities delayed a hearing to advance the project until 12 September.